twse/random-stuff/FontCreator Data Files and Registry Keys.md

 To quote the user manual: FontCreator uses several data files for advanced settings and customizations.
 Normally most files are stored in a system folder where they cannot be changed.
 If you want to edit most files directly they either must have administrator permissions or change the owner (this can be done with `takeown /f filename` or **Security: Advanced: Owner: Edit** in Windows XP, Vista and 7 and **Security: Advanced: Owner: Change** in Windows 8 and 10 in the file properties).

 * **bookmarks.txt** (version 5.0 until 6.5) – Includes bookmarks used in `TFONTOVERVIEWFORM`.
 Created automatically when the user exits the program.
 * **CompositeData.xml** – Located in the `Composite` folder as used by **Complete Composites**.
-The feature will do nothing if either syntax errors occur or this file is removed.
+The feature will do nothing if there are syntax errors or this file is removed.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) had assigned code points in the Private Use Area for different glyphs in this file and his fonts, notably for use with many OpenType features such as small capitals or old style numbers.
-* **CurrentTransformProgram.xml** – Used when opening Transform Programs in `TPERFORMTRANSFORMATIONFORM`.
+* **CurrentTransformProgram.xml** – Used when opening Transform Programs in `TTRANSFORMFORM`.
 The window will appear empty if removed.
 * **FC#####.ttf** – Temporary font used by `TFONTTESTFORM` (the last five characters in the filename are numeric).
 Version 3.0 until 6.5 names the font as **FC Test Font ######** (the last six characters are numeric).
 * **fc12.cfg** – Configuration file for version 12.0 & above.
 * **fcp5.cfg** (version 5.0 and 5.6) – Configuration file located in the system root directory.